Schoolies week: what you need to know

 Budgeting for schoolies

-As part of his planning, your child needs to put together a budget to ensure that he has enough money to spend while he’s at schoolies.
+As part of his planning, your child needs to put together a budget to ensure that he has enough money while he’s at schoolies.

 You can help your child to plan a budget that includes: